xinbi99/dumbot/README.md

 # dumbot
-The current goal is to create a roomba using the on board echolocation module
+The current goal is to create a roomba using the onboard echolocation module

 ## bot specs
 * Arduino Uno microcontroller board